MENU

 If an employee does not receive a paycheck on a regularly scheduled pay day due to the employee's failure to provide required documentation in a timely manner, payment will be made on the next regularly scheduled pay day.

-In rare circumstances exceptions may be granted by the Vice President of Human Resources.
+In rare circumstances, exceptions may be granted by the Vice President of Human Resources.

 Call-In Pay

 Certain IT and Facilities non-exempt employees (as defined by their supervisor and/or in their job description) are required to be available for emergency call-ins during select periods of time.
-During those time periods, the employee is responsible for responding to emergency calls, which may require an employee to return to work in person or remotely on an emergency basis.
+During those time periods, the employee is responsible for responding to emergency calls, which may require the employee to return to work in person or remotely on an emergency basis.

 1. An employee who is asked to report early or stay late is not eligible for Call-in Pay.
 The employee will be compensated for all hours worked at the regular hourly rate, and in accordance with applicable overtime rules and regulations.